Kari Byron: Personal life

+She was previously a vegetarian, later identified as a pescatarian in a 2011 interview, and in a 2025 episode of the Mythfits Podcast revealed that she now eats meat.

 Byron continues to create art, including paintings created by igniting gunpowder.
 In 2018 she published a memoir Crash Test Girl, with HarperOne.
 Byron is credited with creating the original cover art, and providing interior art, for canvas: poems (Viewless Wings Press, 2021), using the black powder technique.

 In Crash Test Girl, Byron states she has "contended with severe bouts of depression" since she was twelve.
 She states she has depressive episodes "a few times a year"; in addition, she had postpartum depression, more severe than her normal depression, for six months after her daughter was born.